≡ Menu

 • Is your driver’s license valid today?

-From there, we’ll generally have a pretty good idea of whether or not your DUI is going to keep you from being able to qualify for coverage.
+From there, we’ll generally have a pretty good idea of whether your DUI will keep you from being able to qualify for coverage.

 Now…

-For the record, we should make it clear that while many life insurance companies will have pretty set guidelines for how they like to underwrite applications from individuals who have been arrested for a DUI, how they apply those guidelines on a case by case basis can vary.
+For the record, we should clarify that while many life insurance companies will have pretty set guidelines for how they like to underwrite applications from individuals arrested for a DUI, how they apply those guidelines on a case-by-case basis can vary.

-While it may be “technically” correct that someone may be able to “theoretically” qualify for coverage, until we have a commitment from an insurance company, we don’t like to make any “guarantees.”
+This means that while it may be “technically” correct that someone may be able to “theoretically” qualify for coverage until we have a commitment from an insurance company, we don’t like to make any “guarantees.”
+After all, as we said before, insurance companies get nervous about people arrested for DUI, especially if the arrest occurred recently.

 For this reason…